ajmarkow/cult_directors/README.md

 DELETE -> Removes/destroys a director's entry from the application model and database.

-- Movies endpoint is a work in progress.
-Not functional as of 11/8/2020.

-~~/movies
+## Work in Progress

+- Movie endpoint for a given director, as well as the movies endpoint are not yet functional.
+Those Aspects of the API are a work in progress.
+Planned functionality will be as listed below:

+/movies

 To this endpoint you can make the following request types with this list of parameters: